kanggunh/League-Of-Legends-Roles/README.md

 ### **Modeling Pipeline**
 We kept the two features from the baseline model binarized.
 Then we chose to binarize two more features, 'earned gpm' and 'visionscore'.
 These two was specifcally binarized so that it accounts for different stats that are more relevent to the roles we want to predict.
 The rest of the features were passed as is.

-For this final model, we wanted to figure out the best hyperparameters of this model.
+For this final model, we kept our modeling algorithm the same as before.
+We are going to use decision tree classifier.
+However this time we wanted to figure out the best hyperparameters of this model.
 We used GridSearchCV from sklearn to do this.
 Our hyperparameters were the 'threshold' of each individual Binarizer,'max_depth' of the decision tree, and 'criterion' of the decision tree.

 This process had some limitation for us with computing power on Jupyter Notebook.
 Since we have 6 hyperparameters and 5 folds to go through, it was taking too long if we put lot of values in this grid search.
 In order to address this run time issue, we chose the list values for threshold based on the mean of each feature.
-We experimented in increments to allow GridSearch to run on our jupyter notebook within a reasonable amount of time.
+We experimented in increments (different intervals in increments) to allow GridSearch to run on our jupyter notebook within a reasonable amount of time.

-Here is the final model pipeline with the hyperparmeter we found through gridsearch.
+Here is the final model pipeline with the hyperparameter we found through gridsearch.
 ```
 col_transformer = ColumnTransformer(
     transformers=[
         ('dmgtkn', Binarizer(threshold=568), ['damagetakenperminute']),
-        ('wrds', Binarizer(threshold=21), ['wardsplaced']),
+        ('wrds', Binarizer(threshold=19), ['wardsplaced']),
-        ('earnedgpm', Binarizer(threshold=232), ['earned gpm']),
+        ('earnedgpm', Binarizer(threshold=231), ['earned gpm']),
-        ('vscore', Binarizer(threshold=23), ['visionscore'])
+        ('vscore', Binarizer(threshold=24), ['visionscore'])
         ],
         remainder='passthrough'
         )